Rakeshakp/react-notes-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First I install the react.js and check the version and set up in the vscode editor.
+Getting Started with Create React notes App This project was bootstrapped with Create React notes App.

-## Available Scripts

-In the project directory, you can run:
+Available Scripts In the project directory, you can run: Create React apps with no build configuration.

-### `npm start`
+Creating an App – How to create a new app.
+User Guide – How to develop apps bootstrapped with Create React App.

+Quick Overview npx create-react-app my-app cd my-app npm start If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall -g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version.

+(npx comes with npm 5.2+ and higher, see instructions for older npm versions)

+Then open http://localhost:3000 to see your app.
+When you’re ready to deploy to production, create a minified bundle with npm run build.

+npm start

+Get Started Immediately You don’t need to install or configure tools like webpack or Babel.
+They are preconfigured and hidden so that you can focus on the code.

+Create a project, and you’re good to go.

+Creating an App You’ll need to have Node 14.0.0 or later version on your local development machine.
+We recommend using the latest LTS version.
+You can use nvm (nvm-windows to switch Node versions between different projects.

+To create a new app, you may choose one of the following methods:

+npx npx create-react-app my-app (npx is a package runner tool that comes with npm 5.2+ and higher, see instructions for older npm versions)

+npm npm init react-app my-app npm init initializer is available in npm 6+

+Yarn yarn create react-app my-app yarn create is available in Yarn 0.25+

+It will create a directory called my-app inside the current folder.
+Inside that directory, it will generate the initial project structure and install the transitive dependencies:

+my-app ├── README.md ├── node_modules ├── package.json ├── .gitignore ├── public │ ├── favicon.ico │ ├── index.html │ └── manifest.json └── src ├── App.css ├── App.js ├── App.test.js ├── index.css ├── index.js ├── logo.svg └── serviceWorker.js └── setupTests.js No configuration or complicated folder structures, only the files you need to build your app.
+Once the installation is done, you can open your project folder:

+cd my-app Inside the newly created project, you can run some built-in commands:

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+npm start or yarn start Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page will automatically reload if you make changes to the code.
+You will see the build errors and lint warnings in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+Build errors

+npm test or yarn test Runs the test watcher in an interactive mode.
+By default, runs tests related to files changed since the last commit.

+Read more about testing.

-Builds the app for production to the `build` folder.\
+npm run build or yarn build Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!
+Your app is ready to be deployed.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+User Guide:https://www.w3schools.com/react/default.asp You can find detailed instructions on using Create React App and many tips in its documentation.

+How to Update to New Versions:https://reactjs.org/versions/ Please refer to the User Guide for this and other information.

+Philosophy:https://blog.bitsrc.io/react-philosophy/ One Dependency: There is only one build dependency.
+It uses webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

+No Configuration Required: You don't need to configure anything.
+A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

+No Lock-In: You can “eject” to a custom setup at any time.
+Run a single command, and all…

+in this notes app i used the some of the operations insert, delete,searching,edit so on.and also i used the some of the concepts like react hooks,to-do-list,json and so on....

+And finally i completed the POC and i take some of the screenshots and paste it in the github.